jrenaud90/TidalPy/Documentation/rheology_x/rheology_models.md

 The abstract base declares `calc_complex_modulus(modulus, viscosity, frequency)` as pure virtual; every model returns the complex modulus `μ*` [Pa] directly.
-(Argument order is **modulus, viscosity, frequency** — modulus first.)
-Simple models (Elastic, Viscous, Maxwell, Voigt) are evaluated analytically.
+(Argument order is **modulus, viscosity, frequency**) Simple models (Elastic, Viscous, Maxwell, Voigt) are evaluated analytically.
 The series composites (Burgers, Andrade, Sundberg) combine their constituent elements *in series*, which means the element **compliances** add and the resulting modulus is `μ* = 1 / Σ Jᵢ`.
-Those element compliances are kept as internal intermediates and are never exposed to Python.
+Those element compliances are kept as internal intermediates but are not directly exposed.

 ## The seven models